Last Updated on May 12, 2022

 5G will be much more active in activating the VGCCs and producing health impacts because of its rapid absorption by materials in the body, because of its very rapid pulsations and because of the huge number antennae they are planning to put up, at least 200 times the number of antennae from all current cell phone towers.
 What this means is that the impacts on the outer one to two inches of our bodies will be massive.”

-Among the major ill-effects we will likely see some time after the introduction of 5G, according to Dr. Pall, include increases in blindness, hearing loss, male infertility, skin cancers, thyroid issues, and nervous system dysfunction.
+Among the major ill-effects that might be seen after the worldwide adoption of 5G, according to Dr. Pall, include increases in blindness, hearing loss, male infertility, skin cancers, thyroid issues, and nervous system dysfunction.

-Another letter, this one signed by over 180 doctors and scientists and written last year, urged the European Union to take some key actions, including:
+Another letter, signed by over 180 doctors and scientists and written last year, urged the European Union to take some key actions, including:

 - Temporarily halting the rollout of 5G networks until they can be properly tested and ensured safe for humans (especially more vulnerable demographics, like children) and the environment.